hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 undoubted rectitude.
 About fifteen boys joined (this institution).
 They were asked to attend in the morning for exercise, while we used to teach dandpatta, kathi, etc., during noon.
-In the evening at 5 o'clock, one of us
-975two brothers used to give historical readings.
+In the evening at 5 o'clock, one of us two brothers used to give historical readings.
 Selecting some episode in ancient history, we used to dilate upon it in a way suited to impress upon the minds of the boys a sense of self-respect and love for one's religion, and to show how easy a matter it was to lay down one's life for these.
 Whenever, in the course of these readings, we came across descriptions of battles containing such terms and expressions as Morchebandi, khandak, ganimi-kava, and chhapa, as well as the names of arms, we explained them with sufficient clearness to make them understood.

-We also used to enter on religious disquisitions at intervals, in order to prevent the social views of the boys from undergoing any deviation from the precepts of the Shastras as well as from the prevalent custom.
+We also used to enter on
+religious disquisitions at intervals, in order to prevent the social views of the boys from undergoing any deviation from the precepts of the Shastras as well as from the prevalent custom.
 With a view to confirm the boys in their hostility towards the reformers, we used to comment severely upon the latter in the course of these disquisitions.
 At the conclusion of these readings arti was performed before the Maruti and all of us closed our eyes and concentrated our minds on the valour-inspiring image of Hanuman.
 Such was our programme until sunset.

 At night we two brothers disguised ourselves and went round the different streets to suit our actions to our disguise.
 At the conclusion of our gymnastic exercises, we used to give to our boys moistened grampulse with pieces of dried coconut-kernel to eat.
 All the boys had instructions to bring in pulse, pieces of dried cocoanut-